pupubird/WebLaunchJS-2021/Advance.md

 ![document](https://raw.githubusercontent.com/pupubird/WebLaunchJS-2021/master/assets/document.png)

-`querySelector` accept a string parameter, which, is our selector in CSS!
+`query selector accepts a string parameter, which, is our selector in CSS!

 ```javascript
 let title = document.querySelector(".title"); // pass in your CSS selector here
 console.log(title);
 ```

-This opens up a lot possibilities, we can, change the color of the title now!
+This opens up a lot of possibilities, we can change the color of the title now!

 ```javascript
 let title = document.querySelector(".title"); // pass in your CSS selector here